-The availability of meteorological observations from sparsely inhabited land and ocean areas is often poor.
+The availability of meteorological observations from sparsely inhabited land areas is often poor.
 The use of automatically operated DCPs in such areas can provide this information, which is essential for accurate weather prediction.
-Many such systems have been deployed across Africa under the sponsorship of the World Meteorological Organization.
+Many such systems have §of the World Meteorological Organization.